ariakis/houdini/README.md

 <pre><code>./houdini wlan0</code></pre>

 This will start scanning for associated MAC addresses.
-Once there are enough clients in airodump-ng, hit ctrl-c and then each mac collected will be checked.
-If one of the has internet access, you can either start a hotspot on your device (if you're nice and want to share) or just keep it all for yourself :)
+Once there are enough clients in airodump-ng, hit ctrl-c and then each MAC collected will be checked for internet access.

+If one of the MACs does have internet access, you'll be asked if you would like to start a hotspot on your device (if you're nice and want to share) or just keep it all for yourself.
+Mwahahahaa.

 If it doesn't work at first, maybe try walking around with your device in order to gain more MAC addresses to check.

+That's it.
 Please forgive ugly code, and enjoy!

 - ariakis